Best Business Bank Account UK – Summary

 In addition, there are often different costs incurred on a business bank account than on a personal one.
-Businesses often make and receive a lot more payments than personal accounts, and some business bank accounts, such as Tide and Revolut, will charge a small fee for every payment.
+Businesses often make and receive a lot more payments than personal accounts, and some business bank accounts, such as Tide, will charge a small fee for every payment.

 Business banks for sole traders

 If you are a sole trader, then you do not need by law to open a separate bank account for your business.
 However, it is generally recommended that you do so.

 Businesses must submit annual accounts, and just think how much easier it is to be able to just look at your business account rather than having to sift through your personal bank account to find the business transactions!

 With over 3 million sole traders active in the UK, the business banking providers are competing to provide the best features that will make the life of any sole trader as simple as possible.

 Digitals banks or high street banks?

 Digital banks have taken the UK banking market by storm, both for personal accounts and businesses, and it is easy to see why.
 They are simple to set up and run, have low costs, and allow you to do all of your banking via smartphone.

 Traditional high street banks, on the other hand, can be difficult to deal with at times, costs can be higher, and sometimes their technology is not as advanced.
 However, there may be some scenarios which mean it is better to go with a high street bank: